sk4t0/rotas/readme.md

 Test
 ------------

-To test if the class work just run phpunit:
+To test if the class works just run phpunit:

     ./vendor/bin/phpunit